Alfresco/gytheio/alfresco-transform-node-ffmpeg/README.md

 An FFmpeg AMQP content transformer node.

-The `FfmpegAmqpContentTransformerNode` itself is really just a convenience class to configure and instantiate an AMQP transformer node and start it's message listener.
+The `FfmpegAmqpContentTransformerNodeBootsrap` itself is really just a convenience class to configure and instantiate an AMQP transformer node and start it's message listener.

 The `FfmpegContentTransformerNodeWorker` contains the code which converts transformation